vinsonchang/Projects/README.md

 Finally we sort all the records by this final score and explore the top n records.
 To help the investigation we show which of the variables are driving these top scoring records with a heat map of the variable zscores, which can point the investigators to what's making the high score for these top scoring records.

 The data can be found here: https://data.cityofnewyork.us/Housing-Development/Property-Valuation-and-Assessment-Data/rgy2-tti8

+For more details, please see the "NY unsupervised fraud.ipynb" file.

+# Discover the possible fraud

+After doing all the steps I have metioned above, I output a excel file with 1000 records which have the highest final score and investigate the anomalies in this excel files.
+Please open "NY_top_with_zs.xlsx" for more details.

+After reviewing all the record in the excel files, I write a report for 5 suspicous record in a docs file and the reaason why they are being reported.
+Please open "Possible Fraud Report.docx" for more details.